Our Proud History

 The building that houses Muk's Sports Pub has a long and storied history.
 As you can see in the above picture, back in 1896 they held bicycle races on Evans St. in front of the building.
 Back then our location was being used as a feed mill.
 The old oak wheel that was used as a pulley in the mill was removed from the rafters in April 1999.
-The only way to remove the wheel was while the roof was being rebuilt, since it was so large and heavy- and since it was suspended from the second story rafters all these years.
+The only way to remove the wheel was while the roof was being rebuilt since it was so large and heavy and was suspended from the second story rafters all these years.

-Present ownership took over in December 1979, as Carey Wyler and Mike Pelkey decided to leave the big city and relocate to the wonderful community of Tecumseh.
+Present ownership took over in December 1979 as Carey Wyler and Mike Pelkey decided to leave the big city and relocate to the wonderful community of Tecumseh.
 Pelkey left in 1981, and Carey Wyler operated the business himself until he brought in Bill Mukensturm as a partner in 1988.

 BILL WOULD HAVE ACCEPTED NOTHING LESS

 Since Bill passed away in 2004 his wife Karin has been the operational owner of the business and welcomes you.